 Maria was a multi-level competitive gymnast growing up in Sokol and also doubled as a marching star.
 Her favorite gymnastics event was the floor, as she was always working on improving her skillset.
 As a natural transition, Maria became involved with competitive cheerleading and hip-hop dancing to work on her gymnastics skills in the off-season.
 She cheered with Cheer Illinois Athletics out of Bensenville, Il.
-In her youth, Maria was also a teacher for the Tots class at Sokol Stickney, was a member of the Sokol Stickney Junior Board, and attended many national Sokol camps.
+In her youth, Maria was also a teacher for the Tots class at Sokol Stickney and attended many national Sokol camps.
 Maria also Czech dances with MCS and was a Czech debutante.
 Maria currently works for Whitney Architects in Oak Brook designing commercial spaces.
-Maria most recently competed with the Sokol Stickney women’s tag team in the gymnastics competition at the Sokol Slet in Cedar Rapids (1st place!).
-She was in Prague for the last international Sokol Slet and is excited for the upcoming Prague Slet in 2018.
-Maria currently coaches for Sokol Stickney and co-authors special number dances with her sister Jenna.
+Maria most recently competed with the Sokol Stickney women’s tag team in the gymnastics competition at the Sokol slet in Cedar Rapids (1st place!) and attended the 2018 Slet in Prauge, Czech Republic.
+Maria co-authors special number dances with her sister Jenna.

-Coach Jordan Karovic
+Jordan Karovic (currently on break)

-Payton is Coach Kim’s youngest daughter and also our youngest member of the coaching staff at 17 years of age and is a recent grad of St. Joseph High School in Westchester.
-Similar to her sister Jordan, she is also looking into studying social work or the possibility of becoming a psychologist.
+Payton is Coach Kim’s youngest daughter and also one of our younger members of the coaching staff at 18 years of age and is a recent grad of St. Joseph High School in Westchester.
+Payton is currently beginning the next phase of her education studying psychology at Lewis University in Romeoville, Illinois.
 Payton has been active in Sokol and classes since she could walk.
 All of the older coaches have funny memories of Payton in Sokol Stickney Tots classes.
 She was always the sassiest and most outgoing of the group and has developed into an even bolder and sociable coach.
-Though Payton is only a member of the Junior class, she has been an assistant coach for the last five years and has a tight bond with a lot of the Sokol Stickney gymnasts, attending IPDGC spotting and progression clinics along the way.
-In addition to coaching gymnastics, Payton has performed in many calisthenics and special numbers and is the current administrator of the Sokol Stickney Instagram account.
-She has authored special numbers and gymnastics routines and still competes in gymnastics today.
-If Payton is not at Sokol, you can find her cheerleading at St. Joe’s games or hanging out with her bestie Marcella (who is also a Sokol!).
+Though Payton is only 18 years old, she has been an assistant coach for the last six years and has a tight bond with a lot of the Sokol Stickney gymnasts, attending IPDGC spotting and progression clinics along the way.
+In addition to coaching gymnastics, Payton has performed in many calisthenics and special numbers, most recently performing in the American Sokol Special number and the Zenobrani Calisthenics in Prague Czech Republic.
+Payton is the current administrator of the Sokol Stickney Instagram account.
+She has authored special numbers and gymnastics routines and an ALL sokol special number.
+If Payton is not at Sokol, you can find her working at Brookfield Zoo, or caring for her 98 year old great grandmother (Babi).